Spixmaster/telegram-bot-api/README.md

 If you send wrong requests to the Telegram servers like trying to delete messages with a bot which does not have admin rights the proper error messages will be output to stderr.
 ***
 * Q: What happens at night when the internal ip changes or my Internet connection is interrupted due to a blackout or similar?
 * A: The Http client is completely safe.
-It will just connect again as soon as a connection can be established again.
+It will just connect again as soon as a connection can be established.